paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Known Issues

 * ans: Is not displayed in the variables view by default.
 You can still output it in the console of watch view.
 * stdinput: Currently if you're stepping you can't rely on stdinput from your matlab/octave code.
-You can use pause, as long as it's not during a "step over", "step into" and "step out".
-That is, if you press F5 (continue) the pause will wait for your input in the DEBUG CONSOLE.
-Same for input(), keyboard(), etc. In the limit you can also step over/into/out using the DEBUG CONSOLE, by typing dbstep and enter.
+You can use pause, as long as it's not during a `step over`, `step into` and `step out`.
+That is, if you press F5 (continue) the pause will wait for your input in the `DEBUG CONSOLE`.
+Same for `input()`, `keyboard()`, etc. You can also step over/into/out using the `DEBUG CONSOLE`, by typing dbstep and enter.
 Then each new enter should work as a step directly.
 This is the way octave-cli works by default.
 Since the DEBUG CONSOLE just forwards your commands to octave-cli you can interact with it as if it was a normal terminal.

 ## History :)